kotovstaya/NAS_GE/README.md

 3. grammers - folder with grammars in .yaml format
 4. nasge - folder with .py files

-See some implementation for MNST dataset:
+See some implementation for MNIST dataset:

 ```
 1. python -m pip install -r requirements.txt